Is there a link between careers, jobs, and mental health?

 Jean is a freelance writer and trainer, specialising in workplace health, neurodiversity and disability.

 Many employers provide opportunities to teams and managers to raise awareness of team dynamics, individual skills, and the benefits and challenges of diverse working styles.
-What I cannot answer is how many organisations provide further support to managers on how to build on this first stage.
+I cannot answer how many organisations provide further support to managers on how to build on this first stage.

 In your experience, how common is it for people to be in the wrong job or role?